 - Born November 25, 1968 in Hiroshima, Hiroshima, Japan

-In 2004, he signed with the Chicago White Sox, and during the season he would become the team's closer and save 19 games.
-He was a sensation for the Sox and finished second in the American League Rookie of the Year Award voting.
+In 2004, he signed with the Chicago White Sox, and during the season he became the team's closer and saved 19 games.
+He was a sensation for the Sox and finished second in the voting for the Rookie of the Year Award.

 In the first 2007 NPB All-Star Game, Takatsu teamed with Koji Uehara, Masanori Hayashi, Atsushi Kizuka, Hitoki Iwase, Hiroki Kuroda , Tomoyuki Kubota, Marc Kroon and Kyuji Fujikawa to one-hit the Pacific League in a 4-0 win.
 It was not a good year overall for Takatsu, though, as he was 0-5 with 13 saves and a 6.17 ERA in 25 games.
 Yakult released him following the season.

 Takatsu signed a minor league deal with the Chicago Cubs for 2008, but was released in spring training.
 He then moved to South Korea, signing with the Woori Heroes in June.
 He debuted on June 24th, allowing one run in one inning and getting a hold.
 He had a 0.86 ERA in 18 games, going 1-0 with 8 saves in the Korea Baseball Organization.